taviroquai/mapigniter2/documentation/quickstart.md

 The search feature only applies for vector features on map (also called overlayers).
 Be sure to enter on the layer form, the **Searchable Properties** (separated by comma).

+#### How can a visitor print a map?

+1. On the navigation bar, click Print
+1. Select a map layout, ie. A4 Vertical
+1. Click Print

+This will adjust the openlayers map size based on the choosen layout and the stylesheet map_print.css will be used.
+More layouts will be added to configuration (TODO).

 #### How can I customize a map feature HTML when clicked?

 This feature is only available for vector features.